Volunteering – Is there really a difference between now and ‘then’?

 So, it would seem that the whole lack of volunteers thing is not just a modern-day problem after all and the cricket noises and foot shuffling that we hear so often when we ask for volunteers are nothing new either.
 There’s no denying that these days family life is jam packed with sport, dance, music and many other extra-curricular activities, limiting the amount of free time for many.

-Being married with three children myself and all that goes along with them as well as work, and day to day stuff I get it, I totally do and I often struggle to find some quality spare time.
+Being married with three children myself and all that goes along with them, plus work and day to day stuff, I get it, I totally do and I often struggle to find some quality spare time.
 But that doesn’t stop me from being president of the P & C at one of my kid’s schools.
 I just make it work and do what I can.

 If we all used our busy lives as an excuse for not volunteering, there would be even fewer volunteers than there are now and the results of that would be devastating not only for our local school and club communities but for society as well.